 So without much more gabbing, here are some designs I am particularly fond of.
 Hint: they involve Rudolph! 🙂 (And a Christmas letter or new home photo on the back.)

 Disclosure: This blog post contains some affiliate links.
-I am a Zazzle Associate and designer, and I earn commissions when you buy products through my referral links.
+I am a Zazzle Associate and designer, and I earn commissions when you buy products through my referral links, at no additional cost to you.
 All affiliate links on this blog are identified as such.
 Here’s my Full Disclosure.

 I created the above photo collage for two vertical photos and one larger horizontal one, for people with larger families who want to showcase events of the year in more than one group photo.
 And then there’s a year-in-review text template on the back for those events and more.